pr245/JavaQuizGame/README.md

 # JavaQuizGame
-Java GUI Quiz game assignment for university assignment for University
+Java GUI Quiz game assignment for university assignment for First Year University (As part of introduction to Object Oriented Programming Module)